SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 ### What do you work on?

 For my first rotation, I'm on [Google Doodles](google.com/doodles).
-Our team is about 20-25 people, with a lot of engineers and artists.
+Our team is a creative bunch, with a lot of engineers and artists.
 We'll see where I land for my second rotation!

 ### What's your day-to-day work like?